-In contrast, energy and entropy are extensive quantities.
+In contrast, energy and entropy are extensive quantities, to an excellent approximation, for macroscopic systems.
 Each sub-parcel has half as much energy and half as much entropy as the original large parcel.

 (This can be seen to be related to the previous point, if we consider two bodies that are simply parts of a larger body.)

 Here is a collection of observed phenomena that tend to support equation 9.1.

 where Ea is called the activation energy and the prefactor A is called the attempt frequency .
 The idea here is that the reaction pathway has a potential barrier of height Ea and the rate depends on thermal activation over the barrier.
 In the independent-particle approximation, we expect that thermal agitation will randomly give an exponentially small fraction of the particles an energy greater than Ea in accordance with equation 9.1.